Happy Meat, Happy Ecosystems, Happy People

 Very often when we feel uncomfortable about raising their own animals it’s because we’re squeamish about the whole topic of death.
 We’ve lost sight of the fact that without death there can be no life.

 Our intentions are good.
-Most vegans and vegetarians, for example, are motivated by a desire to avoid causing suffering and death.
+It seems to me that most vegans and vegetarians are motivated by a desire to avoid causing suffering and death.
 But our avoidance, if it's carried too far in one direction, backfires.

 In this sensitive, thoughtful discussion, former vegan Rob Greenfield describes how he came to realize that most vegan diets are tied into the industrialized and globalized food system and thus, ironically, are far more irresponsible and damaging than a carefully considered locally-based diet that includes meat.